40 Things to Do in the Black Hills: The Ultimate Summer Guide

 The Black Hills are an island in the sky, meaning they have a higher elevation than the rest of South Dakota and the surrounding prairie Midwest.
 Though the Black Hills are of higher elevation resembling the Rocky Mountains in ways, they are not geologically part of the Rocky Mountains.
 In fact, the Black Hills have claim as the oldest mountain range in the United States.

 The tallest point in the Black Hills is Black Elk Peak.
-Black Elk Peak, rightfully renamed in 2015 after a Holy Oglala Lakota Medicine Man, reaches an elevation of 7,242 feet (2,207 meters).
-To point out, Black Elk Peak is the highest point in the U.S. east of the Rockies.
+Black Elk Peak, was renamed in 2015 after the Holy Oglala Lakota Medicine Man, Black Elk.
+Black Elk Peak reaches an elevation of 7,242 feet (2,207 meters).
+The peak is the highest point in the U.S. east of the Rockies.
 It is a sacred place to visit in the Hills.